Jumner/obsidian/Calculus/Vectors/Unit 1/Vectors.md

 ### True bearing
 > Measured from due north.
 Measured going counter clockwise
 ### Conventional Bearing
 > Angle between 2 closest marks.
-Example, N 30 deg E -> Start at north go 30 degrees towards east
+Example, N 30$\degree$ E -> Start at north go 30 degrees towards east
 ### Tail to tail
 > The angle between 2 vector placed tail to tail
 > This value is negative if the vector is clockwise relative to the other vector